Quicksi-CLI/quicksi/README.md

 Quicksi is a command line tool with reuseable starters in different languages, frameworks and libraries designed to make it easy for developers to start projects without having to worry about the setup.

+### Goal of Quicksi

+Getting a new project up and running can be time consuming and demotivating when what you really want is to just work on your idea.
+It can take hours/days to get through all the boilerplate before you can get to any actual work.

+The goal of Quicksi is to give you a strong, modern project with just a few commands so you can begin writing your application from the start and not worry about the boilerplate or the whole starting process.

 ## Quick start
 To get the latest version of quick